 A study of the principles of descriptive statistics, probability, sample and population relationships, estimation, and hypothesis testing.
 The computer is used as an aid in problem solving.
-This course is recommended for students who have completed three years of high school math or Discrete Math with a C or better.
 (Fall and Spring)

-MA 311 Advanced Analysis
+MA 311 Introduction to Analysis

 Fundamental concepts of analysis, functions of bounded variation, integration, sequences of functions.
 Fourier series, functions of a complex variable.
 Prerequisite: MA 212.
 Also recommended: G-MA 123.
 (Fall)